Sontrs/QS-SIGNALIS/README.md

 # QS-Signalis
-Signalis Inspired shell via QuickShell.
+Signalis Inspired tools via QuickShell.

 Still needs some polish, but the basics are up and running.
 Note that this is intentended for *personal* use.
 If you find this and want to check it out, you'll have to modify some of the files to get it to your liking- like the favorites or logout buttons.